-This is my all time favorite, number one, first choice, bestest, loveliest, most deliciousliest meal.
-It’s so good I had to make up adjectives for it. :) No exaggeration, this is MY personal favorite meal.
+This is my all time favorite, number one meal.
+No exaggeration, this is MY personal favorite meal.
 Growing up this was the meal that I requested for every birthday, or actually any day when my mom asked my opinion on dinner.
 And I’m pretty sure she was okay with it since it consists of five ingredients and takes about 5 minutes to put together. (six if you count water.)
 It is certainly not fancy or exotic (and I’m aware that this isn’t the most healthy meal) but just plain good ol’ comfort food and warm yummy goodness.
 I will say that if you are looking for that super-pow recipe that hits you with all its flavors and knocks your taste buds unconscious…this is not it.
 I mean come on, it has five ingredients.
 But if you want a big dish of simple, good home cooking then give this a try.
 I personally think it is the best.

 Boneless skinless chicken breasts, minute rice, 1 pkg. onion soup mix, can of cream of chicken soup, can of cream of celery soup, water.

 Mix together “cream of” soups, 1 can of water, and 2 cups of minute rice (uncooked.)
 Pour into a buttered casserole dish.

 Lay chicken breasts on top of rice mixture and sprinkle onion soup mix on top.
 Cover with tin foil.
 Don’t forget that important step!

 (My dad hates onions so a lot of the time my mom would just mix the onion soup in with the rice.
 I guess out of sight, out of mind?
 Either way works.)